mvysny/karibu-testing/karibu-testing-v8/README.md

 * Your views can't perform a navigation because the `Navigator` has not been configured.

 In order to fix that, we need to mock the Vaadin environment properly.
+This is where the `karibu-testing` library comes handy - it provides you with means of mocking the Vaadin environment.

 ## Testing an actual application

-This is where the `karibu-testing` library comes handy - it provides you with means of mocking the Vaadin environment.

-Let's look at the [Karibu-DSL Helloworld Application](https://github.com/mvysny/karibu-helloworld-application) - a very sample application consisting of just the UI - no views.
+Let's look at the [Karibu-DSL Helloworld Application](https://github.com/mvysny/karibu-helloworld-application) - a very sImple application consisting of just the `UI` class and no views.
 Because of its simplicity it is an excellent testing grounds for your experiments - just clone the app and start experimenting.
 You can run the tests simply by running `./gradlew`; you can also right-click on the `MyUITest` class from your IDE and select 'Run MyUITest', to run and/or debug the tests from your IDE.